ZipCPU/autofpga/README.md

 # License

 AutoFPGA is designed for release under the GPLv3 license.
+The AutoFPGA generated code is yours, and free to be relicensed as you see fit.

 # Commercial Applications

 Should you find the GPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.
+Given that the AutoFPGA generated code is not encumbered by any license requirements, I really don't expect any such requests.

 Likewise, please contact us should you wish to guide, direct, or otherwise fund the development of this project.
 You can contact me at my user name,